IntentSoftware/docs/articles/tutorials/create-new-decorator.md

 ---
 uid: CreateNewDecorator
 ---
-# How can I create a new Decorator?
+# Creating a new Decorator

-Click [here](xref:Decorator) to find out more about Decorators.
+Once you have a Template that is able to receive [Decorators](xref:Decorator), you can now go and create your technology dependent Decorator that will inject code during code-generation time to your file that you wish to generate.

-This how-to will serve as an example of how to create a new Decorator that will inject code at runtime for a Template that has been setup for it.
+>[!TIP]

-This how-to will build up from the [previous](xref:MakeTemplateDecoratorReady) how-to, which showed how to make a Template ready for Decorators.
-Please interpolate on your end what is written here to make the necessary adjustments on what you're trying to achieve.
+>Please ensure that you have done [this tutorial](xref:MakeTemplateDecoratorReady) before completing this one.

 ## Create a new Decorator